gradle/gradle/design-docs/tooling-api-cancellation.md

 ### Story: Task graph execution is aborted when operation is cancelled

+In this story, task graph executor no longer starts executing new tasks when operation is cancelled.

 ### Story: Gradle distribution download is aborted when operation is cancelled

+In this story, the Gradle distribution download is stopped when operation is cancelled.

 ### Story: Model configuration is aborted when operation is cancelled

+In this story, no further projects are configured when operation is cancelled.

 ### Story: Build action receives exception when operation is cancelled

+In this story, a `BuildAction` receives an exception when it is using or uses a method on `BuildController` when operation is cancelled.

 ### Story: Make cancellation API public

+Add to public API and document.